I’m working on my most ambitious project yet. I’m looking for answers to the fundamental innovation question: What defines a better product?

 The Problem with Problems

-While the idea of starting with problems is simple, systematically uncovering problems worth solving is quite difficult for a number of reasons.
+While the idea of starting with problems is simple, systematically uncovering problems worth solving is quite difficult for several reasons.

 Here are the top three: